aspose-pdf-cloud/Aspose.PDF-Products/pdf/nodejs/table/add/_index.md

 1. Read the local PDF file.
 1. Uploads the PDF file to the Aspose PDF Cloud storage.
-1. Creates a table with two cells and adds it to the PDF file.
+1. Create the table of the desired layout.
 1. Downloads the updated PDF file from the Aspose PDF Cloud storage.

 {{% /blocks/products/pf/agp/feature-section-col %}}